Decolonization (medicine)

-By pre-emptively treating patients who have become colonized with an antimicrobial resistant organism, the likelihood of the patient going on to develop life-threatening health care-associated infections is reduced.
+By pre-emptively treating patients who have become colonized with an antimicrobial resistant organism, the likelihood of the patient going on to develop life-threatening healthcare-associated infections is reduced.
 Common sites of bacterial colonization include the nasal passage, groin, oral cavity and skin.

 History

 In cooperation with the Centers for Disease Control and Prevention (CDC), the Chicago Antimicrobial Resistance and Infection Prevention Epicenter (C-PIE), Harvard/Irvine Bi-Coastal Epicenter, and Washington University and Barnes Jewish County (BJC) Center for Prevention of Healthcare-Associated Infections conducted a study to test different strategies to prevent and decrease the rate of healthcare-associated infections (HAIs).
 REDUCE MRSA, which stands for Randomized Evaluation of Decolonization vs. Universal Clearance to Eliminate methicillin-resistant Staphylococcus aureus (MRSA), was completed in September 2011.
-This study determined decolonization with chlorhexidine and mupirocin of all patients without screening was the most effective method of reducing the presence of MRSA and overall number of bloodstream infections.
+This study determined decolonization with chlorhexidine and mupirocin of all patients without screening was the most effective method of reducing the presence of MRSA and the overall number of bloodstream infections.

 Medical uses

 Decolonization is used to reduce rates of infections caused by MRSA.
-Staphylococcus aureus (S. aureus) is a common cause of hospital related infections, including blood stream infections and infections of the heart and bone.
+Staphylococcus aureus (S. aureus) is a common cause of hospital related infections, including bloodstream infections and infections of the heart and bone.
 Additionally, increasing cases of methicillin-susceptible S. aureus (MSSA) and MRSA pose a new challenge as these strains are difficult or impossible to treat with standard antibiotic regimens.
 Because of the prevalence of S. aureus within the general population and significant number of severe infections caused by this bacteria, decolonization protocols have been implemented in many hospital networks to decrease MRSA infections.
 By using disinfectants over an extended period of time, decolonization decreases or minimizes patient bacterial load.